dotnetcore/EasyCaching/docs/CSRedis.md

 }
 ```

-What's more, we also can read the configuration from `appsettings.json`.
+Alternatively you can store configuration in the `appsettings.json`.

 ```cs
 public class Startup